abobija/nfcity/README.md

 After flashing, if the correct WiFi credentials are set, the terminal should show that the device has connected to the network and MQTT broker.

 > [!IMPORTANT]
 > In the terminal, a randomly generated root topic will appear.
 The device uses this topic for publishing messages to the MQTT broker.
 Use this root topic in the web application to subscribe to messages from the device.
+Root topics are unique to each device to avoid message collisions on public brokers.
+It's saved in the device's flash memory and will persist across reboots.

 ## 4. Usage